thyroid health food

 2. Too much thyroid hormone triggered, causing symptoms

-* thyroid auto-immunity is what perpetuates the thyroid problem, and
+* thyroid auto-immunity is what perpetuates the thyroid problem

-* the auto-immune inflammation becomes its own separate problem, causing trouble in other ways.
+* auto-immune inflammation becomes its own separate problem causing other troubles.

 This means testing for TPO and Tg antibodies as well as the doctor’s standard T4 and TSH hormone test.
 I also test for the active T3 hormones and some important thyroid nutrient markers.

-So again: in the early stages of thyroid disorder, antibodies will show us that there is a problem, long before the thyroid hormones will.
+So again: in the early stages of thyroid disorder, antibodies can reveal that there is a problem, long before the thyroid hormones show it.

-- if we reduce auto-immune attack, we may reduce the thyroid problem’s severity.
+2. If we reduce auto-immune attack, we may reduce the severity of the thyroid problem

-Here follows a brief and non-exhaustive list of ways to support thyroid health via supporting healthy immunity:
+Here follows a brief and non-exhaustive list of ways to support thyroid health, by means of supporting healthy immunity:

 This is the least popular, but most crucial foundation.

-Gluten proteins can cause the body to attack the thyroid gland more viciously.
+Gluten proteins may cause the body to attack its thyroid gland more viciously.

 A. because we want the thyroid gland to produce the correct thyroid hormones undisturbed